-Like the rest of us, Hollywood stars are doing a lot more group Zoom calls these days.
-And many celebrities have found a way to make the best of the situation by reuniting the casts of our favorite shows and movies, often for charity or political organizations.
+The world has spent most of 2020 battling a global pandemic, which for many — including celebrities — has meant working from home and a lot of group Zoom calls.
+The upside of digital hangouts is that Hollywood has found a way to make the best of the situation by reuniting the casts of our favorite shows and movies, often for charity or political organizations.

 The cast of The X-Files reunited to sing a version of the show's iconic theme song, and the cast of Pitch Perfect performed a number of their own.
 The Fresh Prince of Bel-Air cast came back together on Will Smith's Snapchat show.
 The stars of Parks and Recreation put out a whole new remotely filmed episode, and the cast of That Thing You Do! got the band back together, too.
 And there's more, including some Office reunions, a High School Musical singalong, a reunion of most of the members of the cast of My So-Called Life, the Glee crew enjoying a chat, Jason Isaacs and Tom Felton hosting a mini Harry Potter reunion, and the Sonny With a Chance gang hanging out.
 Even the star-studded cast of Victorious found time to be together, apart.
 And though it's not quite a cast reunion, Brad Pitt and Jennifer Aniston did reunite for a virtual Fast Times at Ridgemont High reading.
 Everyone's rekindling old connections these days.